Conversion, or why people choose your business and how to find out

 Have you noticed that you’re more likely to trust services or products that are popular?
 From choosing crowded restaurants to software your colleagues use, social proof is a powerful argument.
 What’s interesting is that endorsements don’t have to come from friends or family, though – according to Hubspot, 88% of customers trust customer reviews as much as their own friends’ recommendations.

 But how does that influence your conversion?
 Increasing it by 34%, for example – just by including testimonials on your site.
-For a SaaS business, that means talking to a few of your power users and ask them to share some feedback.
+For a SaaS business which provides LLC services, that means talking to a few of your power users and asking them to share some feedback.

 For an eCommerce store, that means having user reviews listed on your product pages and ensuring that each one is authentic and comes from an actual customer.